sljohnsondev/school-finder/README.md

 ### Additional Development
 _Give the short amount of time I had to work on this project - approximately 1 week - I do not consider this application to be finished.
 The list below represents the remaining issues I will be working on as time allows (also tracked in the issues section of this repo)_
 - Build out testing suite for FE components (and server-side when Postgres DB is implemented)
-- Incorporate CircleCI deployment protocol
+- Incorporate CircleCI deployment protocol and move hosting to Heroku
 - Transition Firebase DB to Express w/ Knex and Postgres
-- Break out the Google Directions API calls and filtering into more organized components
+- Refactor Google Directions API calls and filtering into more organized components
 - Refactor lifecycles for smoother transition to display school result pins
 - Refactor Google Directions and Distance API calls into Promise.all() functions
 - Add advanced filter options (includes adding necessary data in new Postgres migration and seed files)
 - Add user profile component to save home address and favorited schools
+- Format and build out pop-up windows on individual pin clicks
+- Customize pins for home and school using Google Markers API
 - Create admin portal for managing "instances" of the app for specific schoool districts (includes data uploads)